The fourth moment of Dirichlet $L$-functions along a coset and the Weyl bound: Introduction

-The shape of the family of automorphic forms used in Theorems \ref{thm:mainthmMaassEisenstein} and \ref{thm:mainthmHybridVersion} was a key idea leading to the proof of Theorem \ref{thm:WeylBound}.
+A key idea going into the proof of Theorem \ref{thm:WeylBound} is the shape of the family of automorphic forms in Theorems \ref{thm:mainthmMaassEisenstein} and \ref{thm:mainthmHybridVersion}.
 This is yet another example of the by now well-known and powerful technique of deforming in a family of automorphic forms or $L$-functions (see \cite{SarnakShinTemplier} for more discussion).
-To this end, we now offer some remarks on a simple method of constructing a sub-family from an existing family, which is useful for interpreting the moment problems considered in this article as well as in our previous work \cite{PetrowYoung}.
+To this end, we now offer some brief remarks on families in an ad-hoc context, which may be useful for interpreting the moment problems considered in this article and our previous work \cite{PetrowYoung}.

-Suppose one wishes to prove subconvexity for $L(\pi_0, 1/2)$.
-A typical strategy is to choose a family $\mathcal{F}_0$ of automorphic forms containing $\pi_0$, and consider, for example, a second moment of $L$-functions of the form $\sum_{\pi \in \mathcal{F}_0} |L(\pi, 1/2)|^2$.
-One aims to choose the family $\mathcal{F}_0$ to have high spectral completeness, while at the same time to be as small as possible.
+To fix ideas, let us work in the context of some ambient family of automorphic forms $\cF$.
+Let $\pi_0 \in \cF$ and suppose that one wishes to prove subconvexity for $L(\pi_0, 1/2)$.
+A typical strategy is to choose a sub-family $\mathcal{F}_0 \subseteq \cF$ containing $\pi_0$, and consider, for example, a second moment of $L$-functions of the form $\sum_{\pi \in \mathcal{F}_0} |L(\pi, 1/2)|^2$.
+It is then advantageous to choose the family $\mathcal{F}_0$ to have high spectral completeness, while at the same time to be as small as possible.